Actually Romantic: Critical reception

-Critics interpreted "Actually Romantic" as a diss track from Swift (left) targeting Charli XCX (right).
+Multiple critics interpreted "Actually Romantic" as a diss track from Swift (left) targeting Charli XCX (right).

 Most criticisms of "Actually Romantic" dismissed its narrative as misguided and spiteful.
-Several commentators questioned whether it was necessary for Swift to convey such a message given her prominent status as a leading pop star; Laura Snapes of The Guardian called it "queen-bee spite", and Jaeden Pinder of Pitchfork is reminiscent of Swift's earliest revenge songs, in which she was "too caught up in anger to see straight", and that it stood in contrast to her approach of revising lyrics on Speak Now (Taylor's Version) to avoid anti-feminist interpretations.
+Several commentators questioned whether it was necessary for Swift to convey such a message, given her prominent status as a leading pop star; Laura Snapes of The Guardian called it "queen-bee spite"; and Jaeden Pinder of Pitchfork found it reminiscent of Swift's earliest revenge songs, in which she was "too caught up in anger to see straight", viewing it as standing in contrast to her approach of revising lyrics on Speak Now (Taylor's Version) to avoid anti-feminist interpretations.

-Critics argued that the narrative of "Actually Romantic" was ineffective and led to unwarranted interpretations.
+Other critics argued that the narrative of "Actually Romantic" was ineffective and led to unwarranted interpretations.
 Craig Jenkins of Vulture contended that Swift was unable to interpret Charli XCX's song as a "cry for attention" and thus "validates what was once understood as a nonsensical notion of Taylor Swift as a foil".
 Citing the same reason, Snapes panned the lyrics as emotionally unsophisticated.
 News.com.au's Joshua Haigh expressed surprise at Swift's perceived inability to empathize with Charli XCX's "insecurity and jealousy", due to the "thought-provoking and nuanced songs" that she had written.

-Several more positive reviews focused on the production elements.
-In The New York Times, Wesley Morris said he enjoyed the "cascading verses", and Lindsay Zoladz highlighted "the most inspired vocal performance on the album", which turns it into an erotic song that "borders on the exotic".
+Several positive reviews focused on the production elements.
+In The New York Times, Wesley Morris said he enjoyed the "cascading verses"; and Lindsay Zoladz highlighted what she called "the most inspired vocal performance on the album", which turns it into an erotic song that "borders on the exotic".
 DIY's Ben Tipple and Aisling Murphy of The Globe and Mail contended that it has one of the best melodic compositions on the album.
 In The Daily Telegraph, Neil McCormick selected "Actually Romantic" as one of the album's "interesting outliers" for its evocative content, while Poppie Platt considered it a standout because of its "echoes of vengeful bangers like 'Bad Blood' and 'Blank Space.
 On a negative side, Green criticized it as a "Kidz Bop version" of the Pixies's "Where Is My Mind?".
+Paste listed it as one of the worst songs of 2025; Lydia Wei criticized the "nauseatingly cloying" vocals and the supposed diss at Charli XCX that represented Swift's lack of "grip on reality".